 Although few investments directly affect market efficiency and the business environment, the impacts tend to be realised indirectly through other channels.
 For instance, investments that streamline business processes may result in efficiency and market expansion possibilities for one company.
 But for other companies, they can cause competitive pressure, and they can force companies to adopt new operating models.
 As competition and the economy’s ability to support the creation of new businesses are among the most critical factors boosting productivity growth, NIB seeks to finance projects that promote these attributes in member countries.

-NIB recognises five main drivers for achieving environmental benefits:
+NIB recognises four main drivers for achieving environmental benefits:

 - Pollution reduction